IBArbitrary/blog/index.md

 # Hi.

-This space will contain some random posts.
+Welcome to my blog.
+You will find some random posts here.